jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 ==== Best Match

-The best match update condition will discover the collection the update resource would be placed in, and move the resource in case this collection and the current collection are not the same.
+The "best match update" condition will discover the collection the updated resource would be placed in, and moves the resource in case this collection and the current collection are not the same.

 ==== Disallow

-The disallow update condition rejects any update made to the resource.
+The "disallow" update condition rejects any update made to the resource.

 ==== Removal Only